Arthur-Kamau/moringa-test/README.md

 We will use sequalize orm with postgres database.

-The postman project link is
+The postman project link is `https://www.getpostman.com/collections/ce92cba89cd649cc69f8` in the case you are unable toimport from the above link import the json from postman folder into Postman.

 ## Getting Started
 * ensure you have installed.